From FYI to FOMO: The New Way to Get Employees to Engage with your Internal Communication

 2. Turn invites into moments (Exclusivity)

-When everyone’s stretched thin, a new initiative or training session can sound like more work.
-Unless it feels like the place to be.
+When everyone’s stretched thin, a new initiative or training session can sound like more hard work, unless it feels like the place to be.

 Your goal isn’t just to inform.